jeffwilcox/wp-thememanager/README.md

 It also supports overriding the Accent color and brush for use in custom-branded applications.
 For fun, I've included the standard Mango accent brushes and a few of the custom ones (my Lumia 800 came from Germany and has a gray/'grau' color available, plus Nokia Blue, etc.).
 I'll accept any pull requests that add additional OEM colors if people think that would have any value in their applications at all.

-For Windows Phone 7.5 (this library targets the Windows Phone 7.1 SDK)
+For Windows Phone 7.5 (this library targets the Windows Phone 7.1 SDK), and is compatible with Windows Phone 8 as well.

 # How to use